wptrainingteam/learn-wp-content/developer-learning-pathway/introduction-to-wordpress-plugins/04-custom-taxonomies.md

 You might think that the two custom taxonomies that come with WordPress are enough, but there are times when your plugin might need to group data in a different way.

-For example, in a bookstore, you might want to group books by genre, such as fiction, non-fiction, or science fiction.
+For example, in a bookstore, you might want to group books by genre, such as fiction, non-fiction, science fiction, etc.

-Additionally, when you register a custom taxonomy for a specific post type, that taxonomy will only be available to that post type, and will appear associated to the post type in the admin menu.
+Additionally, when you register a custom taxonomy for a specific post type, that taxonomy will only be available to that post type, and will appear associated to the post type in the admin menu and the edit screens.

 ## Registering a custom taxonomy

-Let's review the bookstore plugin we've been building in the previous lessons:
+Let's add a custom taxonomy to the bookstore plugin you were building in the previous lessons:

 ```php
 <?php